 This unique program enables students to hear from experts both inside and outside the Jewish community, to lobby on Capitol Hill, visit the Smithsonian, tour the U.S. Holocaust Memorial Museum and sample the vibrancy of Georgetown and other D.C. neighborhoods!

 Learn more about our L’Taken Trip to Washington, DC

-While public schools are still wrapping up the year, Independent School students have a unique opportunity to join us for a late-spring service trip to New Orleans!
+While public schools are still wrapping up the year, Independent and Private School students have a unique opportunity to join us for a late-spring travel and service adventure!

-Jewish teens from Greater Boston and the JCRC’s TELEM program, will be guided by the St. Bernard Project in building, repairing, painting and more in areas impacted by by natural disasters.
-In the evenings, we’ll have fun exploring the one of a kind NOLA, taking in local events, music and sampling southern cuisine.
+Jewish teens from Greater Boston will be guided by local partner agency volunteers in building, repairing, painting and more in areas impacted by by natural disasters.
+In the evenings, we’ll have fun exploring, taking in local events, music and sampling local cuisine.
 Throughout the week, we’ll discuss and learn about the Jewish faith’s connection to service work and repairing the world.

 Learn more about our Independent School Service Trip to New Orleans